Graciekan21/learnAPI/README.md

 User Story:

-`As a user, I can create a new account to access all the features available to signed-up users.`
+`As a developer, I need to create the base project set up so that I can build out the features.`

 Implementation:

 The base project was created, and a virtual environment was set up with all necessary packages installed and frozen into the requirements file.
 The settings were also configured to hide any secret variables and differentiate between development and production environments.

 User Story:

-`As a developer, I need to create the Google Cloud bucket and establish the connection to the project so that static images can be uploaded by users.`

-User Story:
-`As a user, I can create a new account so that I can access all the features for signed-up users.`

 Implementation:

 Django Rest Framework and dj_rest_auth were installed and added to the URL patterns and site packages to utilize their built-in authentication system.

 User Story:

-`As a developer, I want to create API views for artists so that they are available to the front end`.
+`As a user I can create a new account so that I can access all the features for signed up users`

 Implementation:

+Django rest framework and dj_rest_auth were installed and added to the url patterns and site packages to make use of their built in authentication system.

+User Story:

+`As a developer, I want to create api views for artists so that they are available to the front end`

+Implementation:

-Endpoint: /arts/
+Endpoint: /artists/
 Methods:
-* POST - Used to create an arts
+* POST - Used to create an users
-* GET - Used to retrieve a list of arts
+* GET - Used to retrieve a list of users

 Endpoint: /arts/<int:pk>/

 Methods:
-* GET - Used to view single art profile
+* GET - Used to view single users profile
-* PUT - Used to update an art profile
+* PUT - Used to update an users profile
-* DELETE - Used to delete an art profile
+* DELETE - Used to delete an users profile

 User Story:

 `As a developer, I want to create a contact model and API view so that users can contact the site owner with issues`

 Implementation:

-Endpoint: //
+Endpoint: /notifications/

 Methods:
 * POST - Used to create notifications request